SymfonyCasts/vue/sfcasts/ep1/loading.md

 We now have dynamic products *and* a loading animation while the AJAX call is finishing.
 I'm super happy about that!
 But our categories are *not* dynamic yet.
 Wah, wah.
 Let's fix that next.
-But after we do, we'll explore a *faster* way of loading them.
+But after we do, we'll explore a *faster* way to load them.